audrey06lee05/react-todo-list/README.md

 # 📝 Vintage To-do List
 ✨ This is a to-do list with a vintage theme.
 It can be used on latops or phones but it is highly recommended to be used on laptops/desktops for a better user interface.<br/>
 <br/>
+Since this is my first actual React project, so I have relied on quite a few Youtube videos to be able to code everything, but my skills have definitely improved so much after completing this project. <br/><br/>
 The to-do list is deployed which can be found in this link: https://vintage-todo-list.com/

 ## 🗣️ Language & Frameworks